 - a) Contractor election.
 Contractor shall provide the Exchange with notice on or before July 1 of each Plan Year whether Contractor will elect to not seek recertification of its QHPs for the following Plan Year ("Non-Recertification Election").
-Contractor shall comply with conditions set forth in this Section 7.3.2 with respect to continuation of coverage and transition of Enrollees to new QHPs following the Exchange's receipt of Contractor's Non-Recertification Election. - b) Continuation and Transition of Care.
-Except as otherwise set forth in this Section 7.3.2, Contractor shall continue to provide Covered Services to Enrollees in accordance with the terms set forth in the Agreement from and after Contractor's Non-Recertification Election up through the termination of coverage for Enrollees, as such termination of coverage shall be determined in accordance with the requirements of this section.

-Contractor shall take any further action reasonably required by the Exchange to provide Covered Services to Enrollees and transition care following the Non-Recertification Election.

-Contractor shall coordinate and cooperate with respect to communications to Enrollees in the Individual Exchange and other stakeholders regarding the transition of Enrollees to another OHP.
+Contractor shall comply with conditions set forth in this Section 7.3.2 with respect to continuation of coverage and transition of Enrollees to new QHPs following the Exchange's receipt of Contractor's Non-Recertification Election. - For Contractor's QHPs in CCSB that are certified on a non-calendar year basis, Contractor shall provide the Exchange with notice of Non-Recertification Election at least six (6) months prior to expiration of the certification for those QHPs. - b) Continuation and Transition of Care.
+Except as otherwise set forth in this Section 7.3.2, Contractor shall continue to provide Covered Services to Enrollees in accordance with the terms set forth in the Agreement from and after Contractor's Non-Recertification Election up through the termination of coverage for Enrollees, as such termination of coverage shall be determined in accordance with the requirements of this Section. - Contractor shall take any further action reasonably required by the Exchange to provide Covered Services to Enrollees and transition care following the Non-Recertification Election. - Contractor shall coordinate and cooperate with respect to communications to Employers and Employees in Covered California for Small Business and other stakeholders regarding the transition of Enrollees to another QHP. - c) In the event that Contractor continues to offer small group coverage in the State following the Notice of Non-Recertification Election, Contractor shall comply with applicable laws, rules and regulations relating to the discontinuation of a benefit package, including those set forth at Section 1365 of the Health and Safety Code and Section 10713 of the Insurance Code.